Chief of Staff, Office of the President

 Before arriving at the Pentagon in 2002, Colonel Hall was deployed to the Combined Air Operations Center (CAOC) at Prince Sultan Air Base, Saudi Arabia, as the Director of the Combined Forces Air Component Commander’s Action Group.
 She examined the CAOC and the Air Force forces (AFFOR) command and control structures.

 From 1999-2002, Dr. Hall was the Commander and Director of Operations of the Dean of Faculty Squadron at the United States Air Force Academy.
 She was also a member of the Superintendent's primary senior advisory board, responsible for advising on all admissions, disenrollments, disciplinary matters, and major Academy policies.
 Prior to assuming command responsibilities, Dr. Hall was a Professor of Political Science, and Director of Education, Curriculum, and Assessment in the Political Science Department.
 She was President of the Senior Faculty Forum, the senior faculty advisory group to the Dean of Faculty.

-Currently serving on the Board of Advisors for the Naval Post Graduate School and the Naval War College, Dr. Hall is an internationally recognized national security expert who has researched and published numerous articles, occasional papers, and book chapters.
-Her nuclear weapons study won the prestigious Air Staff award for "best overall project with direct relevance to the Air Force," and became mandatory reading at three DOD schools.
+Currently serving on the Board of Advisors for the Naval Post Graduate School and the Naval War College, Dr. Hall is a recognized national security expert who has researched and published numerous articles, occasional papers, and book chapters.
+Her nuclear weapons study won the prestigious Air Staff award for "best overall project with direct relevance to the Air Force" and became mandatory reading at three DOD schools.
 She was a member of the congressionally-charted DOD Threat Reduction Advisory Committee (TRAC) and has held leadership positions in major professional organizations.

 Dr. Hall received a B.A. in Political Science from the University of Maryland, and a Master of Public Policy and Ph.D., both in National Security Studies, from the University of Maryland, School of Public Policy.